MurrellGroup/Einops.jl/README.md

 ### `reduce`

-The `reduce` function will allow for applying reduction operations (like `sum`, `mean`, `maximum`) along specified axes.
-This is different from typical `Base.reduce` functionality, which reduces using binary operations, but this could still be implemented on top of `Base.reduce` since our methods can dispatch on `Einops.Pattern`.
+The method for `Base.reduce` dispatches on `Einops.Pattern`, applying reduction operations (like `sum`, `mean`, `maximum`) along specified axes.
+This is different from typical `Base.reduce` functionality, which reduces using binary operations.

 ```julia
 julia> x = randn(100, 32, 64);